AI/Machine Learning for Early Drug Discovery – Part 2 Icon

 7:45 amBreakfast Panel Discussion: Diversity in Chemistry (People, Not Molecules) (Sponsorship Opportunity Available)

-Grab a plate and then a seat to join a panel discussion about growing the enterprise of chemistry.
-This session originated with a focus on ‘Women in Chemistry,’ but every year the discussion expands.
-This year's likely focus will be Paternity Leave and Mentoring.
-But much of the discussion will be guided by audience interest and participation.
-Check back for a list of more specific topics and panelists.
+Grab a plate and seat (breakfast provided by Drug Discovery Chemistry) to join a dynamic discussion about growing the enterprise of chemistry.
+This session originated with a focus on "Women in Chemistry," but every year the discussion, guided by audience interest and participation, evolves.
+This panel discussion is being offered in-person only.

 PLENARY KEYNOTE SESSION